10 Top Eyeliner Tips for Aging Eyes

 • To create the lift, keep your eyes open and look straight ahead.

 • Draw a thin small line from the outer corner of your eye straight up.
-The line should be pointing towards the tail end of your eyebrow.

 • This line should be nearly invisible when your eyes are open.
 But once you apply mascara you won't see the line, but the corners of the eyes will appear lifted.

-6. apply color to lower lash line (optional)
+6. Apply color to lower lash line (optional)

 a 50+ woman applying eyeliner to the lower outer third of her eyelid for a subtle, eye-brightening effect.

 If you like the look of liner on your lower lid, this is a great tip to subtly make your eyes pop!
 Apply pencil on the outer 1/3 of your lower lash line with a very light touch.
-This brightens the eyes and makes them stand out.
-Be careful not to apply too much, as it can make your eyes look smaller and more aged.

 For a softer look, apply lightly and blend with a brush or your finger.
 Stick to lighter shades, as dark colors can accentuate fine lines and make your eyes appear smaller.

-7. use White eyeliner on inner corners (optional)
+7. Use White eyeliner on inner corners (optional)

 A woman using a white eyeliner pencil on the inner corners of her eyes to enhance brightness and create a wide-eyed look.
 Perfect for brightening aging eyes and making them appear more awake.

-A white or beige eyeliner on the inner corners can make your eyes look wider and more awake.
-This trick works wonders for small close-set eyes.
-Or on days when your eyes need a little extra help to look bright and refreshed.
 Just make sure to smudge or brush to blend the lines well.
 I use a white/beige pencil to draw the < line and then a thin brush to smudge and blend it in.

 8. Choose eyeliners in natural rich tones for a youthful glow

-9. make eyes look bigger with Contouring shadow
+9. Make eyes look bigger with Contouring shadow

 A woman applying eyeshadow in the upper eyelid crease.

-Contouring the eye crease means adding a darker shade of eyeshadow to the natural fold or hollow of your eyelid.
 This creates a shadow that gives the illusion of depth, making your eyes appear more defined and sometimes larger.
 It's a way to enhance the shape of your eyes and give them more dimension.

 Use a medium toned shadow that matches your skin tone.
 Brush it into the entire crease of the upper eyelid.

-10. curl lashes and apply mascara
+10. Curl lashes and apply mascara

 Complete your look by curling your lashes and applying mascara.
 This step opens up the eyes and adds a polished finish.
 For added lift, focus on applying mascara to the roots of your lashes and lightly coat the tips.